Wim81/WV_base_theme/README.md

 In general, a kind-of-BEM methodology has been used in the Sass setup.
 I tend not to overdo this though, and have maintained my personal preference as to the extent of BEM usage overall.
 You'll see what I mean when diving into the code.

+## New features in v1.1
+The following features have been added in v1.1:
+- image slider
+- image gallery with interactive modal
+- customized select elements in forms
+- landing page template with sidebar
+- landing page header & footer
+- complex header, incl.
+3 navs, 3 levels in main nav, searchbar, language switch
+- sticky header action which reacts to scroll
+- animated hamburger menu's

 ## Initialization